cctweaker/ESPlights/README.md

 - in both cases PlatformIO is recommended for automatic library management

 # Usage
 - mqtt topic: <code>LOC/TIP_ESPid</code> where LOC & TIP are user defined and ESPid is the HEX representation of your ESP mac address' last 3 bytes.
-What follow are possible suffixes and must be added after the mqtt topic.
+What follows are possible suffixes and must be added after the mqtt topic.
 - command topic: <code>/cmnd/...</code>
     - <code>save</code>: save current configuration to LittleFS
     - <code>update</code>: perform OTA update